InsideNDSports - Mitch Jeter continues Notre Dame's run of grad transfer kickers

 But then he finished the regular season on a 10-for-11 run, including a school-record 53-yarder against Louisville later broken in the same game when he connected from 54.
 He’s 14-of-20 heading into the Sun Bowl on Dec.
 29.

-Jeter joins Duke quarterback Riley Leonard, Clemson wide receiver Beaux Collins, FIU wide receiver Kris Mitchell and Arizona State nickelback Jordan Clark so far on Notre Dame’s incoming transfer class.
+Jeter joins Duke defensive end R.J.
+Oben, Duke quarterback Riley Leonard, Clemson wide receiver Beaux Collins, FIU wide receiver Kris Mitchell and Arizona State nickelback Jordan Clark so far on Notre Dame’s incoming transfer class.

 ---------------------------------------------------------------